FlorianHase/LearningExcitonTransfer/Datasets/README.md

-# Exciton energy transfer databases
+# Exciton energy transfer datasets

-We provide the results of our exciton dynamics calculations with the HEOM method and the secular Redfield approach on the four datasets presented in the study.
+We report the results of our exciton dynamics calculations with the HEOM method and the secular Redfield approach on the four datasets presented in the study.
 Excited state energies and inter-site couplings were sampled uniformly from the ranges in reported in the table below.

 | Reference | Sites | Excited state energies [cm<sup>-1</sup>] | Inter-site couplings [cm<sup>-1</sup>] |